 Demoted tenancies

-• uses the property for illegal activity
+uses the property for illegal activity like selling drugs

 Notice from the landlord

-You usually get a notice that the landlord is going to ask the court for a demotion order.
+You usually get a notice that says your landlord is going to ask a court to demote your tenancy.

 You usually get at least: